5 Best Free VPNs for China in 2024: Reliable & Safe

 Only government-approved VPNs are legal in China.
 This means that VPN providers have to obtain a license to operate within the country.
 However, a VPN that has been approved by the Chinese government still doesn’t offer online freedom because it would have to log and share your data with the authorities.

 Theoretically, it’s possible to use a non-approved VPN in China.
 That said, you could get fined for using a non-approved VPN.
-That said, there have been no reports of any foreigners in China being punished for the use of non-approved VPNs.
+However, there have been no reports of any foreigners in China being punished for the use of non-approved VPNs.

 What if my VPN stops working in China?